Jere Karjalainen

 Jere Karjalainen (born May 23, 1992) is a Finnish professional ice hockey player.
-He is currently playing with Lukko in the Liiga.
+He is currently playing with Augsburger Panther in the Deutsche Eishockey Liga (DEL).

 Playing career

 Karjalainen made his SM-liiga debut playing with Jokerit during the 2012–13 SM-liiga season.

 After eight seasons in the Liiga with Jokerit, HPK and Tappara, Karjalainen left Finland following the 2019–20 season to sign a one-year contract with Russian club, HC Sochi of the KHL, on 2 May 2020.

 Karjalainen left HC Sochi as a free agent and signed a one-year contract with fellow KHL club, Dinamo Riga, on 3 May 2021.

 After two seasons abroad, Karjalainen returned to Finland in signing a one-year contract with Lukko on 14 August 2022.